 Received: date; Accepted: date; Published: date

 Abstract: Fish is an important source of the essential fatty acids contributing to fetal growth and development, but evidence linking maternal fatty fish consumption with birth outcomes is inconsistent.
 In the UK, pregnant women are recommended to have no more than two 140 g portions of fatty fish per week.
 This study aimed to investigate the association between fatty fish consumption before and during pregnancy with preterm birth and size at birth in a prospective birth cohort.
 Dietary intake data were acquired from a cohort of 1208 pregnant women in Leeds, UK (CARE Study) to assess preconception and trimester-specific fatty fish consumption using questionnaires.
 Multiple 24-hour recalls during pregnancy were used to estimate an average fatty fish portion size.
 Intake was classified as ≤2, >2 portions/week and no fish categories.
-Following exclusion of women taking cod liver oil and/or omega-3 supplements, fatty fish intake was related to size at birth and preterm delivery (<37 weeks gestation) in multivariable regression models adjusting for confounders including salivary cotinine.
+Following exclusion of women taking cod liver oil and/or omega-3 supplements, the associations between fatty fish intake with size at birth and preterm delivery (<37 weeks gestation) were examined in multivariable regression models adjusting for confounders including salivary cotinine.
 The proportion of women reporting any fatty fish intake decreased throughout pregnancy with the lowest proportion observed in trimester 3 (43%).
 Mean intakes amongst consumers were considerably lower than that recommended, with the lowest intake amongst consumers observed in the 1st trimester (106 g/week, 95% CI: 99, 113).
 This was partly due to small portions sizes when consumed, with the mean portion size of fatty fish being 101 g.
 After adjusting for confounders, no association was observed between fatty fish intake before or during pregnancy with size at birth and preterm delivery.

 Keywords: fatty fish; essential fatty acids; omega-3; pregnancy; birth weight; fetal growth; preterm birth